-- All children receive a PSHE (Personal, Social and Health Education) curriculum to support their development which is tailored to the classes needs. - A range of extra-curricular groups which all children are invited to join. - Lunchtime and playtime support for children to develop skills in play and social interaction - Peer mentors/buddies/playground pals are trained to support fellow students.
+All children receive a PSHE (Personal, Social and Health Education) curriculum to support their development which is tailored to the classes needs.

+- A range of extra-curricular groups which all children are invited to join. - Lunchtime and playtime support for children to develop skills in play and social interaction - Peer mentors/buddies/playground pals are trained to support fellow students. - Trauma Informed Schools (TIS) assessments and activities will be undertaken as needed

-How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people's SEN and supporting their families support in school from a professional outside the school.
-This may be from outside agencies such as:
+How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people's SEN and supporting their families